Josh Lueke: Tampa Bay Rays

-Foreign & Independent Leagues
+Foreign and independent leagues

-On February 4, 2015, Lueke signed with the Delfines del Carmen of the Mexican League.
+On February 4, 2015, Lueke signed with the Delfines del Carmen of the Mexican Baseball League.

-Lueke played with the Tokyo Yakult Swallows of Nippon Professional Baseball for the 2016 and 2017 seasons.
+Lueke played with the Tokyo Yakult Swallows of Nippon Professional Baseball in 2016 and 2017.

-On March 22, 2018, Lueke signed with the Generales de Durango of the Mexican Baseball League.
-On April 21, Lueke was traded to the Acereros de Monclova of the Mexican Baseball League.
+On March 22, 2018, Lueke signed with the Generales de Durango of the Mexican League.
+On April 21, Lueke was traded to the Acereros de Monclova.
+He was a league all-star that season.

 On February 26, 2019, Lueke was traded to the Pericos de Puebla.
-He was released on May 22, 2019.
-On May 27, 2019, Lueke signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
-On June 27, 2019, his contract was purchased by the Leones de Yucatán of the Mexican League.
+He was released on May 22.
+On May 27, Lueke signed with the Long Island Ducks of the Atlantic League.
+On June 27, his contract was purchased by the Leones de Yucatán of the Mexican League.

 Lueke did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.

 In 2021, Lueke posted a 2.17 ERA and earned 12 saves for Yucatán, operating as the team's closer.
 He became a free agent following the season.

 On January 13, 2022, Lueke signed with the Algodoneros de Unión Laguna of the Mexican League for the 2022 season.
-The Algodoneros released Lueke on September 23, 2022.
+The Algodoneros released Lueke on September 23.
 He finished with the second-most saves in the league for the season, with 22.

-Retirement

-Lueke informed Algodoneros general manager Francisco "Chipper" Méndez that he was to retire following the winter season of the Mexican Pacific League.
-Lueke signed with the Charros de Jalisco on August 2, 2022, for his final season.
+In August, Lueke informed Algodoneros general manager Francisco "Chipper" Méndez that he would retire following the winter league season of the Mexican Pacific League.
+Lueke signed with the Charros de Jalisco on August 2.
+He also pitched for Jalisco in the 2023–24 season.